good relations policy

 - Our Board and volunteers are committed to promoting diversity and inclusion before they join us;

-- Artists and speakers with offensive views are not booked to participate in our festivals; and
+- Artists and speakers with offensive views are not booked to participate in our festivals.

-This policy, and its effectiveness, will be reviewed at each Annual General Meeting.
+This policy, and its effectiveness, will be regularly reviewed.